aiden04/spicetify-gui/README.md

 <h3>Automatic</h3>

 The automatic way is as easy as downloading the releases and launching the `Installer.bat`.
 This will update pip, then install the requirements, and finally create an executable.
-The executable can be found in the `Spicetify-GUI` directory.
-To make the executable work you'll need to move it to the root directory.
-Once that is done, you can choose to move the root folder to where you want, then create a shortcute on the desktop.
+You can choose to move the root folder to where you want, then create a shortcute on the desktop.

 <h3>Manual</h3>